vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - She reflects that in India, women go home to their parents to give birth, retreating to childhood, and finds nothing comforting in the off-white tiles, ceilings, or white sheets of the hospital.
 - Ashima is terrified to raise a child in a country where she is related to no one, where she knows so little, where life seems so tentative and spare.
 - After Ashoke becomes a professor and moves the family to a suburb of Boston, the move is difficult for Ashima because she leaves her friends in Cambridge for a neighborhood where people do not really speak with one another often.
-- Gogol later realizes that his parents were in an unbelievably lonely place when they first came to the United States.
 - After Ashoke takes a temporary fellowship in Ohio, Ashima has to start over as a woman living mostly alone.
 - Ashima finally starts to feel comfortable after Gogol’s birth, which gives her a purpose; she takes him everywhere and finally ventures out to shop for food, take walks, and interact with people in the neighborhood.